Your browser is unsupported

 Epidemiology

-Cameron Zielke(he/him/his) is a second year PhD student in Epidemiology with a concentration in Environmental and Occupational Health and Safety.
+Cameron Zielke(he/him/his) is a fourth year PhD student in Epidemiology with a concentration in Environmental and Occupational Health and Safety.
 He has a MS in Epidemiology from University of North Texas Health Science Center.
 His main area of interest for research is the effects of air pollution on health outcomes, specifically asthma.
 He is currently working on projects involving Coronavirus and pregnancy, the interaction of pain and sleep on depressive symptoms, and consecutive absences effects on school performance.
 Cameron is excited to be a Quantitative Methods Specialist for the Peer Support Team and looks forward to meeting new students and helping further their understanding of Quantitative methods.

-Kristen Lawrence, MPH Candidate
+Megan Sanico, MPH Candidate

 Community Health Sciences